elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 ## Elixir Testing

-Depending on which programming languages you've worked with in the past, you might potentially have a lot of experience writing tests, or perhaps not.
+Depending on which programming languages you've worked with in the past, you may have a lot of experience writing tests, or perhaps not.

 If you haven't written tests before, the basic idea is that tests give us a way to feel confidence that our code is actually working as expected.
 We write our expectations (or "assertions"), and they give us a quick way to check that the code we're writing works (and doesn't break other code).
-We'll delve deeper into testing with our Phoenix app, but for now let's just try it out.
+We'll delve deeper into testing with our Phoenix app later, but for now let's just try it out.

 Run the `mix test` command inside the `temporary` folder: